cloudmesh/cloudmesh-openapi/README.md

 guidelines.

-- The parameters and return values of any functions you write must use typing
+- The parameters and return values of any functions you write must use python typing
 - Your functions must include docstrings
 - If a function uses or returns a class, that class must be defined as a dataclass in the same file

-The following function is a great example to get started.
+Next we demonstrate how to create your own microservice.
+We provide two examples.
+One in which we return a float, te other one in which the return value is wrapped in a json object.

+### Returning a Float

+We define a function that adds tow values.
 Note how x, y, and the return value are all typed.
 In this case they are all `float`, but other types are supported.
 The description in the docstring will be added to your YAML specification to help describe